FrancisBanville/ms_interpreting_probabilities/README.md

 each other, such as the possible dependence of $X_{i,j,l}$ and $E_l$ on spatial and temporal scales.
 When estimating interaction probabilities using e.g. a generalized linear model with multiple explanatory variables that might not be independent, it may become important to address collinearity.
-In such case, to mitigate this issue, it may be necessary to use variable selection techniques before fitting the model to data.
+In such a case, to mitigate this issue, it may be necessary to use variable selection techniques before fitting the model to data.
 The probability that a local interaction is realized is described by the following expression when all these conditional